sathyamvellal/gstatus-changer/README.md

 + radio buttons for 'default' and 'dnd' status (green and red)
 + restrict interval box with numbers
 + menubar
-+ Future release - features to set status by time of day. (requested)
++ Future release :
+	- features to set status by time of day. (requested)
+	- full length email-id support
+	- better authentication ways
 + help
 + disclaimer
 + remove wordwrapping and introduce HBar for status box